 SUBMISSIONS NOW OPEN!
-STARTING OCTOBER 1, 2023 for Screamwriting Festival 2023!
-Submit now.
+It's the 3rd Annual 2023 Screamwriting Festival!
 Get up!
 Get out!
 And get Scared!
-The 2023 Screamwriting Festival presented by Hollywood Jumbo is here!
 Enter your script or film for bloody trophies, promotional buzz for winners, and be listed for Official Selections, Finalists, and Semi-Finalists, as well as Honorable Mentions.
 Get scared but get the recognition you deserve.
 All submissions receive coverage/feedback from Industry Professionals.
 International submissions accepted.
 For more information and guidelines regarding the 2023 Screamwriting Festival, please visit screamwritingfestival.com and submit your screenplay or film online today!

 Overseas submissions (outside of the USA) if you are unable to submit on FilmFreeway, please submit manuscript directly to email@example.com and pay the initial entry fee provided.